Recovering Multiple Fractional Orders in Time-Fractional Diffusion in an Unknown Medium: Introduction

 implies that $N_1=N_2=N$ and conditions \eqref{t1c} and

 \end{theorem}

-It is worth noting that Theorems \ref{thm:main1} and \ref{thm:main2} are stated with unknown problem data in the sense that these results can be stated with $\Omega_1\neq \Omega_2$, $a_1\neq a_2$, $q_1\neq q_2$, $f_1\neq f_2$ and $u_0^1\neq u_0^2$, henceforth the term ``unknown medium''.
+Note that Theorems \ref{thm:main1} and \ref{thm:main2} are stated with unknown problem data in the sense that they are stated with $\Omega_1\neq \Omega_2$, $a_1\neq a_2$, $q_1\neq q_2$, $f_1\neq f_2$ and $u_0^1\neq u_0^2$, henceforth the term ``unknown medium''.
 Moreover, we mention that in these results the points $x_k\in\partial\Omega_k$, $k=1,2$ do not need to coincide, and in fact we can even consider the case $\overline{\Omega_1}\cap \overline{\Omega_2}= \emptyset$ or the case $\partial\Omega_1\cap \partial\Omega_2=\emptyset$.
-The main assumption that we impose on the data is given by condition \eqref{t1a} or \eqref{t2a}, which require that the data $\mathcal R \mathcal Au_0$ and $\mathcal Rf$ are not vanishing at the measurement point on the boundary $\partial\Omega$.
+The main assumption that we impose on the data is given by condition \eqref{t1a} or \eqref{t2a}, which require that the data $\mathcal R^* \mathcal Au_0$ and $\mathcal R^*f$ do not vanish at the measurement point on $\partial\Omega$.
 Besides, we do not even need to assume that the values at these points coincides provided that condition (ii) is fulfilled.
 The proof of the theorems relies on the solution representation in the Laplace domain \cite[Section 6.2]{Jin:2021} and the time analyticity of the measurement.
-The uniqueness proof is actually constructive, and motivates developing a simple recovery procedure based on the nonlinear least-squares (with either fractional polynomials or rational functions as model functions), and asymptotic expansion at $t=0$, cf. Proposition \ref{prop:asymptotic-u0}.
-In Section \ref{sec:numer}, we present illustrative numerical experiments to show the feasibility of the recovery, when the measurement at small time is available.
-In passing, we note that, using the notation of Section 2.1, we can actually reduce the regularity assumption imposed on the admissible problem data in Definition \ref{def:admissible} (for the statements of Theorems \ref{thm:main1} and \ref{thm:main2}) to the data $u_0$ and $f$ to $f\in D(A^r)$ and $u_0\in D(A^{r+1})$ with $r>\frac{d}{2}+2$.
-For simplicity, we will not pursue such generalization.
+The uniqueness proof is actually constructive, and motivates developing a simple recovery procedure based on the nonlinear least-squares, and asymptotic expansion at $t=0$, cf. Proposition \ref{prop:asymptotic-u0}, directly inspired by the analysis.
+In Section \ref{sec:numer}, we present illustrative numerical experiments to show the feasibility of the recovery using a nonlinear least-squares procedure (with either fractional polynomials or fractional rational approximations as the regressor), when the measurement at small time is available.